Is Violin Good for Kids? 9 important qualities

 Self-discipline can be thought of as focusing on the long run.

-There is direct causality between learning the violin and acquiring self-discipline.
-Getting to practice every day.
-Organizing that work between different matters (technic, musicality…) is also very good; and also organizing work in a year’s time frame, till the final exam or competition is key to building up discipline.
-Again without discipline, that exam or competition is clearly out of reach.
-That is why developing qualities of character is directly linked to violin playing.
+There is a direct causality between learning the violin, acquiring self-discipline, and getting to practice every day.
+Organizing that work between different matters (technique, musicality…, etc.) is also very good, and managing work in a year’s time frame, till the final exam or competition is critical to building up discipline.
+Again, without discipline, that exam or competition is clearly out of reach.

+That is why developing qualities of character are directly linked to violin playing.
 That is why it can be hard at times.

 9. Memory

 There are fewer and fewer opportunities to use our memory, and the education system doesn’t require learning by heart as much as it used to.
-It might be a good exercise for the brain though, and memorizing is still used a lot in playing an instrument.
-The best way to learn a tune is by heart, without having to read the score throughout, in order to be able to concentrate on the music itself.
-For other kinds of players, modern bands, learning the chord progression and the structure of the tune is key too.
-Good musicians have often memorized hundreds of pages of great music.
-This is quite impressive.
-And that training can serve other purposes in life; memorizing anything easily when trained is a great asset.
-Again who thought the violin could be such a school of life?
+It might be a good exercise for the brain, though, and memorizing is still used a lot in playing an instrument.
+The best way to learn a tune is by heart, without having to read the score throughout, to be able to concentrate on the music itself.

 Each quality will be of precious help to your child in general, in many fields, for the rest of his or her life.